 Also, this is probably one of the most innovative ice cream stores when it comes to flavors.
 They are continually coming up with new ones while keeping the most popular options around.
 Local favorites are mamey, tequila, and red wine.
 They also have tres leches, different fruits, and more familiar flavors.

 If you are already here, make sure to climb the mountain to the temple.
-It takes about one hour and will give you a fantastic view over the city.
-The walk up is supposed to be meditative and make you think while you walk.
+At the beginning of the path, you will find the statue of the Virgin Maria (La Virgin as she is known in this part of the world) to protect all the people climbing the mountain.
+It takes about one hour and will give you a fantastic view of the city.
+The walk-up is supposed to be meditative and make you think while you walk.
 It used to be traditional to walk the path barefoot since it is considered holy ground, and to this day there are people following this tradition.
 Once you reach the top, you can visit the pyramid.
-Unfortunately, I was there during the rainy season, and therefore the walk was closed both times we were there because it was too dangerous to go up.
-At the beginning of the path, you will find the statue of the Virgin Maria (La Virgin as she is known in this part of the world) to protect all the people climbing the mountain.
+The entrance fee is about 55 MX pesos, but it is worth it to climb the pyramid and enjoy the view sitting on the side.

 Tepoztlan stole my heart the moment I got there, and I'm almost sure it still holds a small piece of it.
 If you get the chance, I would advise you to visit.
 Are you looking for other things to do in the region?
-Check out my city guide on Cuernavaca here, and keep checking for more upcoming posts about Morelos and Mexico.
+Check out my city guide on Cuernavaca here, and all my other Mexico posts are here for your to browse.

 As always, I would love to hear from you if you have been to Tepoztlan or planning to go.
 Feel free to share all your experiences with me here in the comments or on Social Media.